Last night, tipster Allison Y. alerted us to an incident that occurred yesterday morning—an incident so strange, we just had to tell you about it.

 "The suspect was finally stopped by SFPD at Market and Octavia Streets," Esparza confirmed, noting that the traffic enforcement officer was (miraculously) uninjured.
 The driver, a 33-year-old San Francisco resident, was taken into custody and charged with assault with a deadly weapon (vehicle) and misdemeanor hit and run.
 The suspect vehicle was towed for evidence.

-Update, Sept.
-23rd: Though we reached out to the woman involved in the incident, who has been identified as Bo Mounsombath, KRON 4 got her commentary on what happened.
+: Though we reached out to the woman involved in the incident, who has been identified as Bo Mounsombath, KRON 4 got her commentary

 According to Mounsombath, she did not intend to run over the parking enforcement officer, but that she felt she was being sexually harassed when the man asked her to “do things instead of getting a parking citation which led me to believe he was posing as a meter maid.”